Financial-Times/o-forms/README.md

 ### Uncategorised input fields
-Date inputs and anchor with box-like styling are outliers to the rules above.
+Date inputs and anchor elements with box-like styling are outliers to the rules above.

 #### Date inputs
 We do not use `input[type=date]`, but instead combine three `input[type=text]` within the [base structure for a multiple input field](#multiple-input-fields), as shown below: